A smiling acupuncturist sits in front of a blue and white background.

 HANNAH BAKER (she, her) is a Registered Massage Therapist and member of the Massage Therapist Association of Nova Scotia.
 She graduated from ICT Northumberland in 2013.

 Hannah is known for her intuitive touch, thorough approach, and targeted treatment style.
 She integrates Swedish massage with deep tissue, myofascial release, active and passive release, cupping, low-grade joint mobilizations, and trigger point therapy to provide an effective treatment plan for each patient.
-She treats a variety of conditions, including but not limited to tension headaches, postural imbalances, tendonitis, athletic injuries, stress/anxiety, scar tissue, and also offers prenatal massage.
+She treats a variety of conditions, including but not limited to tension headaches, postural imbalances, tendonitis, athletic injuries, frozen shoulder, scar tissue, and also offers prenatal massage.

 Hannah believes everyone can benefit from massage and strives to provide a welcoming and safe space for all bodies.
 With over ten years of experience in a clinical setting, she is continuously grateful to be working in a career where she can help folks feel better and move more freely.